alexaung/reactjs-autocomplete/README.md

 Open [http://localhost:5173](http://localhost:5173) with your browser to see the result.

-The user is able to specify the name of the city, or the station she wants to start her journey on, along with the day and time in the Search Form at home page and the search results of journeys with all available modes of transportation will shown at the journey page.
+On the homepage's Search Form, the user can input the name of the city or the station from which they wish to begin their journey, as well as the desired day and time.
+Upon submitting the form, the journey page will display all available modes of transportation and their corresponding schedules.

 ## Reusable Components

 ### AutoComplete Componet

-- Autocomplete provides a superior user experience to your app’s visitors.
-It also helps to avoid redundant spelling errors while searching.
+- By implementing Autocomplete, your application can offer a more advanced and enjoyable user experience, while also reducing the likelihood of spelling errors during searches.

-- Autocomplete is essencially a text input that offers suggestions that user can pick from and to of Station /stop /address.
+- Autocomplete is a text input feature that presents users with a range of suggested options to choose from when entering station, stop, or address information.

-- Used RxJS debounce operator to 300 milliseconds delay calls to the search method.
-And to ensure a minimum input 3 letter length with rxjs filter.
-This can be easily changed in the AutoCompete component.
+- To optimize the performance of the Autocomplete feature, the RxJS debounce operator was used to delay search method calls by 300 milliseconds.
+Additionally, an RxJS filter was implemented to ensure that a minimum of three letters are inputted.
+The Autocomplete component allows for easy modification of these settings.

 ## API routes